 While za'atar ingredients sometimes vary, the three ingredients in my blend are dried thyme, sesame seeds, and sumac.
 To figure out how to design your own za'atar, you just need to know a little about the flavor profile of each ingredient, so that you can bring the three in perfect balance with each other.
 The best way to understand this is to taste a little bit of each one with a teeny-tiny pinch of salt to help bring out the flavors.
 Even if you think you know what they taste like, taste each one just before mixing them, because dried herbs and spices age (and not all that well), different crops have different properties, and you just never know what you're going to get.

-Thyme is the heart of za'atar and its namesake, so I like to think about building everything else around it (even if the thyme makes up less than half of the total ingredients in the end).
+Thyme is the heart of za'atar and its namesake, so I like to think about building everything else around it (even if the thyme makes up a small part of the total ingredients in the end).
 Everything that you add to the thyme should be there to highlight its flavor.
 Think about what you like about thyme.
 Is it its fragrance or its earthiness?
 If you want to highlight its fragrance, you might want to add more sumac, and if you want to highlight its earthiness, you might want to add more sesame seeds.
 If you want to bring out the thyme's intense bitterness, add a little more sesame, but if you want to bring out some of its zesty qualities, you can use more sumac to make the mix tangier.
 I like having tension between all of these things, so I like to add equal parts of each.
 That way it doesn't end up tasting soapy or unpleasantly bitter.

 My Favorite Za'atar